Skip to contents

 vcov_fix

-Logical scalar, default is TRUE.
+Logical scalar, default is FALSE.
 If the VCOV ends up not being positive definite, whether to "fix" it using an eigenvalue decomposition (a la Cameron, Gelbach & Miller 2011).
+Since the VCOV should be PSD asymptotically, this might be a sign of a problem with using the asymptotic approximation (e.g. too few units in clusters).
+If a problem is detected, the function will print a message to inform you.

 Value